Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 Reactive variables:
 `$:` creates a labelled expression/labeled statement.
 If an expression is labeled, it will update when a variable is updated.
 This is useful for keeping logic in the `<script>` section as opposed to having it in the markup.

+Other bits of logic `if` can also work as a labelled statement